YaroslavDiachenko/FinDevSystem/README.md

 # FinDevSystem

-Is a back-end RESTfull server application for staff management and financial accounting.
+Is a back-end RESTful server application for staff management and financial accounting.
 As a management instrument it allows to create daily events and assign relevant  employees.
 FinDevSystem stores in database information about all employees and events they took part in.
 Financial component provides for calculation of employees' monthly salaries and scheduled auto mailing of payslips.

 ## Access
 There are available following levels of access: